What do you need to do to submit an initial application?

 Please note: some positions are limited in time: 1 year for interns, 6 months for specialised technicians, 5 months for seasonal workers

-When you hire a foreign worker, you have certain obligations.
+When you employ a foreign worker, you have certain obligations.
 You must:

-- Hire the foreign worker under the same conditions as a Belgian worker in a comparable position and provide the worker with health and accident insurance.
-You must therefore comply with the minimum gross annual amounts per position and the scales defined by the joint committees.
+• Hire the foreign worker under the same conditions as a Belgian worker employed in a comparable job and insure the worker in terms of health insurance and industrial accidents.
+You must therefore comply with the minimum annual gross amounts for each position and the pay scales established by the joint committees.
 Click here to view the salary thresholds.
+Salaries may not be lower than the guaranteed average monthly minimum income (RMMMG), regardless of the working arrangements.

-- Pay a fee, the amount of which depends on the situation and the contract you have with your worker.
-Click here to find out more about the fee.
+• Pay a fee, whose amount is dependent on the situation and your contract with your worker.
+Click here for more information on the fee.

-- Keep a copy of the foreign worker's work permit and residence permit (which are a single document in the case of a single permit).
+• Retain a copy of the work permit and the residence permit (which is a single document in the case of the single permit) of the foreign worker;

-- Report any changes in the terms and conditions of employment to our services: the worker leaves their job, you dismiss the worker, a change in salary, a change in position, etc.
+• Declare any changes in the employment conditions to our services: the worker leaves their job, you make the worker redundant, a change in salary, a change in position, etc.

-- Do not terminate the contract before its expiry date (except for serious reasons).
+• Not terminate the contract before its term (except for serious reasons)

-- Pay the travel expenses from the worker's place of residence to the place of employment (unless the worker is already settled in Belgium).
+• Pay the travel costs from the worker's place of residence to the place of work (unless the worker is already settled in Belgium)

-In some cases, and to ensure the worker's safety, you must, when the worker is not yet eligible:
+In some cases and to ensure the worker's security, you must, when the worker cannot yet benefit from it:

-- Pay compensation in the event of involuntary unemployment if the worker is not yet eligible for unemployment insurance.
+• Pay compensation in the event of involuntary unemployment if the worker cannot yet benefit from unemployment insurance

-- Provide medical and pharmaceutical assistance and hospitalisation if the worker is not eligible for health and disability insurance.
+• Provide medical and pharmaceutical care and hospitalisation if the worker cannot benefit from the health and disability insurance

-In certain cases, you will also have to pay the costs of repatriating the worker to their home/residence abroad (following an accident at work, for example).
+In some cases, you will also have to pay the worker's repatriation costs to their domicile/residence abroad (following an industrial accident for example).

 You must comply with these obligations at all times.
-As with all offences, failure to comply with the law will result in penalties.
-Offences can range from simple breaches or errors to undeclared work and even human trafficking.
-This matter is monitored and controlled by officials from the Wallonia Public Service and, where necessary, by the police.
-Depending on the situation, penalties can range from a warning to fines or imprisonment.
+As with all infringements, failure to comply with the legislation leads to sanctions.
+Infringements can range from simple negligence or errors to undeclared work and human trafficking.
+This area is monitored and controlled by officials at the Public Service of Wallonia and, if necessary, the Police services.
+Depending on the situation, sanctions can range from a warning to fines or imprisonment.

-6. What should I do after hiring the worker?
+6. What steps should you take after signing the contract?

-For your foreign workers under a Belgian employment contract, you must submit a DIMONA declaration before they start work.
+For your foreign workers under a Belgian employment contract, you must submit a DIMONA declaration before they begin work.
 Click here for more information about DIMONA.

-For foreign workers who continue to be employed by a foreign employer and are temporarily posted to Belgium, a LIMOSA declaration must be submitted before they start work in Belgium.
+For foreign workers who continue to be employed by a foreign employer and are temporarily seconded to Belgium, a LIMOSA declaration must be submitted before they begin work in Belgium.
 Click here for more information about LIMOSA.

 You must also renew the permit when it expires.